J4CKVVH173/RE1996-panel-puzzle/README.md

    ```

 2. Enter the initial panel row by row (3 rows of 0/1 separated by spaces)
-3. Specify the maximum combination length (press Enter to use default value 3)
+3. Specify the maximum combination length (press Enter to use default value 3).
+Do not use more then 4 on  slow machines.
+Because complexity is $O(n!)$

 *Example input:*